bvbohnen/X4_Customizer/Documentation.md

    - Swapped around inter-tab signalling and added more threading safety.
  * 1.7
    - Added multi-object table views to the gui object editor tabs.
+ * 1.7.1
+   - Fixed an issue with lxml find/findall not properly handling xpaths using indexes after predicates.